 DETROIT (AP) — Kia has claimed the top spot in a survey of new vehicle quality for the second straight year.

-The survey questioned 80,000 owners of 2017 model year vehicles about the problems they had in the first 90 days of ownership.
-Owners were most likely to complain about technology, including poor voice recognition systems, clunky navigation and problems pairing smartphones to their cars.
+The survey — now in its 30th year — questioned 80,000 owners of 2017 model year vehicles about the problems they had in the first 90 days of ownership.
+Owners were most likely to complain about technology, including poor voice recognition systems or clunky navigation.